Best payment plans for real estate projects in

 work (like roads, utilities, or sewerage) is complete, while apartment

-other cases, developers fix them at set intervals such as every 6 or 12
+finished.
+In other cases, developers fix them at set intervals such as every

-months to ensure a steady inflow of funds regardless of construction
+6 or 12 months to ensure a steady inflow of funds regardless of

 Unlike routine monthly or quarterly installments that are smaller and easier to

-5% to 15% of the property’s total price.
-For example, on a PKR 5 million
+make up 5% to 15% of the property’s total price.
+For example, on a

-Because of the higher amount, buyers need to plan ahead to meet these
+to PKR 750,000.
+Because of the higher amount, buyers need to plan ahead to

 For developers, lump sum payments act as a financial backbone.